Cira-ts/notifications/README.md

 **Design choices:**
 - **Layered Architecture:** Clean separation between controllers, services, repositories, and DTOs to improve maintainability.
-- **PostgreSQL Database:** Reliable and compatible with relational data.
+- **PostgreSQL Database:** Reliable and compatible with relational data, with indexed tables to ensure faster query performance.
 - **Docker:** For easy setup, deployment, and consistent environments using Docker Compose.
 - **Security:** Spring Security with JWT-based authentication protects all endpoints and ensures secure admin access.
 - **Swagger Integration:** API documentation is provided for easy exploration and testing of endpoints.